kafei7811/SFS__GBC/README.md

 1. **Stage I (Coarse-grained)**: Rapidly ranks features using **Granularity Consistency (GC)**.
 2. **Stage II (Fine-grained)**: Refines the feature subset via forward search guided by **Intra-class Compactness (ICC)** and **Inter-class Discrimination (ICD)**.

-## Key Features
-- **Dimensional Normalization**: Includes a $\sqrt{|B|}$ factor in distance calculations to prevent the "curse of dimensionality" during feature evaluation.
-- **Adaptive Granularity**: Automatically partitions the feature space into hyperspheres based on data density and class purity.
-- **Robustness**: High resistance to boundary noise by abstracting points into geometric entities.

 ## Requirements
 - Python 3.8+